MartinFortuna/pilates-store-p5/README.md

 Pilates with Chris is a Pilates one-stop shop fictional E-Commerce website for members only.
-Cris, an experienced Pilates teacher, decided to start selling Pilates professional Pilates equipment.
+Cris, an experienced Pilates teacher, decided to start selling  professional Pilates equipment.
 Users can add products to their shopping cart, rate them, and pay securely with Stripe.

 ## Project Goals

 - As part of my journey as a student of Code Institute, the goal of this project is to demonstrate how I can apply my Bootstrap, Python & Django skills.
-I've built a fully friendly UX by not using the default built-in Django admin panel for the admin user view.
+I've built a fully friendly UX by not using the default built-in Django admin panel for the admin product management view.

 ## Business Model